How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 4. Install a 3rd-Party, Port 631 IPP AirPrint Service Daemon

-I Googled around and most people seem to like this free software from Elpamsoft, so I gave that a try and it works (mostly) great.
-The Elpamsoft homepage does not have a download link anymore, but you can search around for some mirror.
-I imagine there is some trademark issue on AirPrint, or one of the paid AirPrint drivers bought their IP.
+I Googled around, and most people seem to recommend free software from Elpamsoft.
+I gave it a try—and it (mostly) works great.
+The Elpamsoft homepage no longer hosts a download link, but you can search around for a mirror.
+I imagine there’s some trademark issue around AirPrint, or maybe one of the paid AirPrint driver vendors bought the IP.
 Who knows?
-This is a free and effective AirPrint driver; certainly do not get roped into a monthly AirPrint software subscription that includes ink discounts!
+This is a free and effective AirPrint driver.
+Just make sure you don’t get roped into a monthly AirPrint software subscription that includes ink discounts!

-Confirm the security details match these as this piece of software was also released in 2010 and should not have changed.
+Verify the security details match what you expect—this software was released in 2010 and should not have changed.

 Install AirPrint Installer